dribnet/purvs/README.md

 - rectY: y position of the rectangle
 - rectH: height of the rectangle
 - rectW: width of the rectangle
+- rotate: rotates the rectangle
+- flipX: Arc x to swap numerical value with y
+- flipY: Arc y to swap numerical value with x

   First tutorial for PS2.
 Getting used to using github desktop and changing files.
 Made a simple design using arcs as a basis for my design.
 Also uploaded a variety of different sketch ideas.